 HOA Technical Notes - Decoding

 In Higher Order Ambisonics, the main audio stream in use is B-Format.
 This contains an awful lot of information about sound directivity, and it is deliberately unaware of the speakers that you will use for playback.
 Because of this, it must be "decoded" for playback.
+Decoding is sometimes known as rendering.

 There are lots of different ways to decode a Higher Order Ambisonic stream.
 Michael Gerzon did provide a relatively formal definition of "Ambisonic Decoding" for first order "Classic" Ambisonics, however many modern decoders do not work this way.